 In my experience GP’s generally do not support nor understand breastfeeding beyond 6 months and many longer term feeding mothers (myself included) have being subjected to unprofessional responses to choosing longer term breastfeeding.
 Despite the fact that in many countries this is commonplace.

 My question is, if breastfeeding offers no benefits to children beyond 6 months, why then do humans continue to produce milk after this time?
 And why is it my almost 3 yr old (out of all my children) is the healthiest and least ill?
 Could it be due to the fact he is still breastfed?
 Not being a qualified doctor i can’t be sure, but it does seem to me with all that breastmilk provides; antibodies and other immune boosting compounds, doesn’t suddenly become ineffective at 6 months, and my son’s health is definitely proof of that!

-If you would like to complain to the GMC about Dr Christian follow the link below using the GMC number 6028241:
+If you would like to complain to the GMC about Dr Christian follow the highlighted link using the GMC number 6028241- GMC Complaints

 Image from instagram